 Releasing mosquitoes infected with Wolbachia bacteria

 In July this year, CSIRO announced the successful results of a project that released millions of sterile male Aedes aegypti mosquitoes on the Cassowary coast in Queensland, Australia.
-The project uses new techniques developed by Verily (owned by Alphabet, the parent company of Google) for large-scale rearing, sorting out the males, infecting them with Wolbachia bacteria — which are widespread in nature in many insects — and releasing large numbers of the mosquitoes.
-The Wolbachia prevents the females producing viable eggs.
+The project uses new techniques developed by Verily (owned by Alphabet the parent company of Google) for large-scale rearing, sorting out the males and releasing large numbers of the mosquitoes.

 A gut feeling to blocking diseases

 The midgut of mosquitoes is the initial site of infection for a range of diseases, therefore finding a way to block infections there will also block transmission to humans.
 Many research projects in multiple disciplines are looking at novel ways to do this, including:

 Researchers at Johns Hopkins University in the US found that a common fungus, Talaromyces, can infect Aedes aegypti mosquitoes and make them more susceptible to the dengue virus.
 The researchers also found that a Penicillium fungus made Anopheles mosquitoes more susceptible to infection with the malaria parasite.

 Thinking that the fungi were affecting a digestive process, they blocked trypsin, a protein-digesting enzyme, from the Aedes mosquito gut and found it had the same effect.
 This showed the fungi could be protecting the virus or parasite from being digested or inactivated by trypsin.
 The research suggests that antifungal solutions are a potential alternative to insecticide spraying to protect the mosquitoes from diseases they might spread to humans.